Tag Archives: Spencer-Brown

 Semantics and NLP (Natural Language Processing)

-– Why do all musical scales run to an octave?
+• Why do all scales span an octave?

-– The overtone series is not a musical scale!
+• The overtone series is not a scale!

 The author